extra-kool/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints
+a script that prints the result of POWER